Graduate Degrees

 - Course Requirements

-- Remaining 5 units can be graduate or upper division courses within or outside of engineering, excluding courses required for the UC Davis Biological Systems Engineering B.S. degree.
-This restriction does not apply to EBS 165.
+- 5 units of graduate or upper-division courses that are not required for the UC Davis Biological Systems Engineering B.S. degree

 - Thesis